trentbrivers/Project-Development-3308/README.md

 **Day/Time/TimeZone for the scheduled team weekly meeting (30 minutes via Zoom):**
 Saturdays, 10:00 AM MT

 **Vision statement:** Want a fun way to play a trivia game asynchronously, against your friends?
 Want to compete against yourself and beat your best score?
-Come check out our new game platform!
+Come check out our new trivia game platform!

+**Motivation:**
-**Motivation:** We’re a team with a diverse set of skills, backgrounds, and goals across the software development stack looking for a way to hone a variety of software development skills without needing to go deep into the weeds of a specific domain and are targeting a project whose scope can be scaled based on group progress.
+We're a team of developers with diverse backgrounds, skill sets, and learning goals across the software development stack.
+This project - a Jeopardy-style game - gives us the opportunity to collaborate on something engaging while practicing real-world software development.
+Its flexible scope allows us to scale based on team progress and explore a variety of tools and techniques without being tied to a specific domain.

 **Risks to project completion, possibly including:**
 1. Underestimate of the difficulty involved -> More difficult to implement/prototype along the spectrum of board games that we considered (e.g., tic-tac-toe -> checkers -> chess) than we originally expected.